carolinegoulart/proffy-responsive-web-application/README.md

 # :rocket: Features

-* Website to sign up teachers and students.
-* App to connect teachers and students.
+* Responsive educational platform to connect teachers to students.

 # :construction_worker: How to run
 ```bash